 Course Requirements Checklist

-The Orienation Assignment is located within WebAssign to allow student to learn how the program works and how to read and enter answers.
-It also reviews some of the policies for this class but is of no real math content and thus only work 1 point.
+The Orientation Assignment is located within WebAssign to allow the student to learn how the program works and how to read and enter answers.
+It also reviews some of the policies for this class, but is of no real math content.

-The student will complete Module Exercises using the WebAssign software.
-The student must earn a score of 70% on these exercises before taking any quizzes that may be present in the same module/week.
+The student will complete HW Assignments using the WebAssign software.
+The student must earn a score of 70% on these exercises before taking any quizzes that may be present in the same module.

-Module Quizzes will be administered through the WebAssign software.
-Each quiz has questions that will be based on the reading and exercises of the assigned module/week.
+Quizzes will be administered through the WebAssign software.
+Each quiz has questions that will be based on the reading and exercises of the assigned module.
 There is no time limit for completion.
-The Module Exercises in each module/week must be completed first in order to unlock the quiz.
+The HW Exercise Assignments in each module must be completed first in order to unlock the quiz.

-There is a test review assignment before each test.
-The test review will only count as 1 point toward your final grade.
-Please note, the test will remain locked until at least 70% has been earned on that assignment.
+There is an exam review assignment before each exam.
+The exam review will only count as 6 points toward the student's final grade.
+Exam exam will remain locked until at least 70% has been earned on these assignments.

-Using WebAssign, the student will take 3 Tests throughout the course.
-Tests are based on the readings and Module Exercises.
-For each Test, the student must first take a Test Review and earn a score of at least 70%.
-The test will remain inaccessible until this minimum score is reached.
-All tests are cumulative.
-Test 2 will include some questions from Test 1 material, and Test 3 will include some questions from Test 1 and Test 2 material.
-All tests will have a time limit.
+Using WebAssign, the student will take 3 exams throughout the course.
+Exams are based on the readings and Module Exercises.
+For each Exam, the student must first complete the Exam Review Assignment and earn a score of at least 70%.
+The exam will remain inaccessible until this minimum score is reached.
+All exams are cumulative.
+All exams will have a time limit.

-***You must submit all written work for the test questions.
-Tests submitted without the accompanying work will not be accepted. (each test work submission is worth 1 pt each)
+***The student must submit all written work for the exam questions.
+Exams submitted without the accompanying work will not be accepted.